ossf/malicious-packages/README.md

 Spam, typosquatting are not malicious, unless the package itself exhibits malicious behavior as-per the definition above.

-These types of packages are often empty, or consist of only useless trivial functionality.
+These types of packages are often empty (i.e. no functional code), or consist of only useless trivial functionality (e.g. printing a message).
 While these packages are not malicious, they are a nuisance and generally unwanted.

 Typosquatting packages may be hard to distinguish from dependency confusion.
 As a result, these reports are allowed to be present in the malicious packages